rootCircle/language_wars/README.md

 `./produce_x 0.15` # creates around 150mb

-there is bug in produce_x program over any input value >=1 **file_generator** program is your go to program if you want to generate file over 1 gb `./file_generator 2` # creates around 2gb
+there is bug in produce_x program in any input value >=1 **file_generator** program is your go to program if you want to generate file over 1 gb

+`./file_generator 2` # creates around 2gb